theodo/coding-across-browsers/README.md

-Dealing with CSS across browsers
+Coding across browsers
 ========

-This repository is a community-curated list of differences between browsers when dealing with CSS. <br>
+This repository is a community-curated list of differences between browsers when coding a website. <br>
 It is inspired by the famous [flexbugs](https://github.com/philipwalton/flexbugs) repository.

-## The bugs and their workarounds
+## The differences and their workarounds

 1. [Minimum content sizing of flex items not honored](#issue-1)